toextendmylimits/LeetCode/Notes/linkedin_tiktok_-011726.md

 When I see left bracket, I push the current string and count onto a stack.
 When I see right bracket, I pop and repeat the decoded substring, then merge it back.
 This naturally handles nesting

+## 22. Generate Parentheses
+I use backtracking to build the string character by character.
+The invariant is: I can add '(' if I haven’t used n opens yet, and I can add ')' only if it won’t exceed the number of opens used.
+When both open and close counts reach n, I record the string.
+This generates all and only valid parentheses combinations efficiently

 # TO MEMORIZE
 ## 394. Decode String
+## 22. Generate Parentheses

 # TO DO LATER
 ## 636. Exclusive Time of Functions